paolourciullo/quizapp/README.md

 _Styling:_

-- [ ] Styles should be reminiscent of the demo versions.
+- [ X ] Styles should be reminiscent of the demo versions.
 Feel free to use artistic licencse as long as the functionality doesn't suffer

 _Functionality_